Damodar Dharmananda Kosambi: Mathematics

 One of the most important contributions of Kosambi to statistics is the widely known technique called proper orthogonal decomposition (POD).
 Although it was originally developed by Kosambi in 1943, it is now referred to as the Karhunen–Loève expansion.
 In the 1943 paper entitled 'Statistics in Function Space' presented in the Journal of the Indian Mathematical Society, Kosambi presented the Proper Orthogonal Decomposition some years before Karhunen (1945) and Loeve (1948).
 This tool has found application to such diverse fields as image processing, signal processing, data compression, oceanography, chemical engineering and fluid mechanics.
-Unfortunately this most important contribution of his is barely acknowledged in most papers that utilise the POD method.
+This most important contribution of his is barely acknowledged in most papers that utilise the POD method.
 In recent years though, some authors have indeed referred to it as the Kosambi-Karhunen-Loeve decomposition.

 Historical studies

 Until 1939, Kosambi was almost exclusively focused on mathematical research, but later, he gradually started foraying into social sciences.
 It was his studies in numismatics that initiated him into the field of historical research.
 He did extensive research in difficult science of numismatics.
 His evaluation of data was by modern statistical methods.
 For example, he statistically analyzed the weight of thousands of punch-marked coins from different Indian museums to establish their chronological sequence and put forward his theories about the economic conditions under which these coins could have been minted.